arcus/Arcus_Labs_Orientation/deid_notes_instructions.md

 >
 > Dept phone: 215-590-3480
 >
-> Patient presents with abdominal bruising and tenderness.
+> 4yo male presents with abdominal bruising and tenderness.
 Dad said he fell at the playground, not sure whether or not he hit his head.
 Ordered ct.
 GHT, RN

 [( )] Yes, this has PHI
 [(X)] No, this does not have PHI